 Whales are extremely impressive marine mammals with many characteristics that make them unique amongst others.
 For more reasons than one, whales leave us in awe, being a part of one the oldest and largest species on this planet.
-Within this species are the Gray Whale and the Blue Whale, both extraordinary creatures living completely different lives.
+Due to this, whale watching is such an exciting activity to partake in!
+Within the whale species are the Gray Whale and the Blue Whale, both extraordinary creatures living completely different lives.
 Read on to learn about the most significant differences between these two whales.

 The Gray Whale is opportunistic when it feeds, eating from a large of range of foods and areas.
 However, they prefer to feed on amphipods and mysids, which resemble tiny shrimp.

 The Blue Whale prefers to eat krill and copepods for its meals.
 It is estimated that it takes around 8,000 pounds of food to fill its stomach each day.

 The Gray Whale travels up to 12,000 miles round trip each year, spending their winter in the warm waters of Southern California and Mexico while moving on to the chilling Arctic seas in the summer.